Updated May 10, 2024

 • No human advisors

-M1 Finance offers a variety of financial services to investors, and it's free to use.
+M1 Finance offers a variety of financial services to investors, and there are no trading commissions.
 M1 is not a robo-advisor and only offers self-directed brokerage services.

 Their investing accounts offer fractional shares and automatic rebalancing, with automation capabilities so you don't have to worry about making trades manually if you don't want to.